egegl/ard-cannabis-absa/README.md

-Code and results for *Fine-Tuned and Prompted Models for Traditional and Aspect-Based Sentiment in Autoimmune Rheumatic Disease (ARD) Reddit Discussions*.
+Code and results for *Fine-Tuned and Prompted Models for Traditional and Aspect-Based Sentiment in Autoimmune Rheumatic Disease Reddit Communities*.

 The dataset contains 479 annotated examples from seven ARD subreddits, each labeled for traditional (whole-text) sentiment and for aspect-based sentiment